sp1aca9fa/naitei/README.md

 ### Combined scoring + ATS in one call

 A single prompt returns both the job-fit score and the ATS analysis.
 This halves AI costs for the most frequent operation in the app.
-The scoring model returns structured JSON only — no prose, no markdown wrappers.
+The scoring model returns structured JSON only.
+No prose, no markdown wrappers.

 ### Blocklist pre-filter